Militia (China)

-The Militia (民兵 (Mínbīng)) or Militia of China (中国民兵 (Zhōngguó Mínbīng)) is the militia part of the armed forces of China, the other two parts being the People's Liberation Army (PLA) and the People's Armed Police (PAP).
+The Militia (民兵 (Mínbīng)) or Militia of China (中国民兵 (Zhōngguó Mínbīng)) is the militia component of the armed forces of the People's Republic of China, the other two parts being the People's Liberation Army (PLA) and the People's Armed Police (PAP).
 The Militia is commanded by the Central Military Commission of the Chinese Communist Party (CCP) and serves as an auxiliary and reserve force for the PLA.
 It is one of the largest militias in the world.

 Organization

 Provincial Military Districts, Municipal/Prefecture level Military Sub-Districts and County/District level People's Armed Forces Departments along with township/subdistrict People's Armed Forces Departments are in charge of local Militia; The agencies who control the Militia are also under the command of regional governments, making them similar to American State defense forces.

 Depending on population, village-level subdivisions will have either a Militia Company or Battalion, while subdistricts/township level subdivisions will have platoons, companies, battalions or regiments.